Lane-Level Route Planning for Autonomous Vehicles: Computing the Optimal Policy

 For regular lane change actions we have two potential next cells: $\cell_s$, a successor of $\cell$, and $\cell_{ns}$, a successor of a neighbor of $\cell$.
 We show that the monotonicity requirement for regular lane change actions holds under the following condition:

-\begin{lemma} \lemlab{lane-change-mono} If $\forall \cell \in \cellset :: c(\cell)/\ell(\cell) \geq \alpha c_\flc$, where $\alpha$ is the lane change success rate, then for any cell $\cell$ from which a lane change action $a_{lc}$ is optimal, we have $g(\cell) > g(\cell_s) \wedge g(\cell) > g(\cell_{ns})$. \end{lemma}
+\begin{lemma} \lemlab{lane-change-mono} If $\forall \cell \in \cellset : c(\cell)/\ell(\cell) \geq \alpha c_\flc$, where $\alpha$ is the lane change success rate, then for any cell $\cell$ from which a lane change action $a_{lc}$ is optimal, we have $g(\cell) > g(\cell_s) \wedge g(\cell) > g(\cell_{ns})$. \end{lemma}

 The above result gives a very reasonable condition for monotonicity.
 For instance, setting $c_\flc = 1/\alpha$ and requiring $c(\cell) \geq \ell(\cell)$ for all cells $\cell$ would satisfy the monotonicity requirement, and allows us to use a Dijkstra-like approach.
-The above Lemma is proved in two parts.
+The above Lemma is proved in subsequent \lemref{lane-change-good} and \lemref{lane-change-bad}.

 \begin{lemma} \lemlab{lane-change-good} For any cell $\cell$ from which a lane change action $a_\lc$ is optimal, we have $g(\cell) > g(\cell_{ns})$. \end{lemma} \begin{proof} As $a_\lc$ is optimal, we have $g(\cell) = q(\cell, a_\lc)$, and we must have that $q(\cell, a_\lc) \leq q(\cell, a_s)$ (a stay-in-lane action).
 This provides an upper bound on the value of $g(\cell_{ns})$: